-(2) Commission Regulation No [000/00 of XXX] establishing a Network Code on Interoperability and Data Exchange Rules (OJ L [XXX]).
+^{(&}lt;sup>1) Commission Regulation No [000/00 of XXX] establishing a Network Code on Interoperability and Data Exchange Rules (OJ L [XXX]).

-- (9) 'seasonal factor' means the factor reflecting the variation of demand within the year and that may be applied in combination with the relevant multiplier; - (10) 'target revenue' means the sum of expected transmission services revenue calculated in accordance with the principles set out in Article 13(1) of Regulation (EC) No 715/2009 and expected dedicated services revenue for services that a transmission system operator provides within a given time period under a price cap regime; - (11) 'tariff period' means the time period during which a particular level of transmission tariffs is applicable, which minimum duration is one year and maximum duration is the duration of the regulatory period; - (12) 'transmission services' means the regulated services provided by the transmission system operator to all network users within the entry-exit system for the purpose of transmission.
+- (11) 'tariff period' means the time period during which a particular level of transmission tariffs is applicable, which minimum duration is one year and maximum duration is the duration of the regulatory period; - (12) 'transmission services' means the regulated services provided by the transmission system operator to all network users within the entry-exit system for the purpose of transmission; - (13) 'transmission tariff' means the price to be paid by network users to the transmission system operators at different entry and exit points for the provision of transmission services.

-CHAPTER II

-COST ALLOCATION METHODOLOGIES
+CHAPTER II COST ALLOCATION METHODOLOGIES